jonn1723/jonn1723.github.io/_posts/2023-10-30-Credit-Card-Approval-Prediction-using-Machine-Learning-Classifiers.md

 <img width="1027" alt="image" src="https://github.com/jonn1723/jonn1723.github.io/assets/127183309/0c3e41d4-73cf-4088-8539-c46949e3ddc6">

-As we can see, features such as "PriorDefault" is weighted and valued too highly resulting in feature importance inflation while other features such as "Income" and "Employed" aren't valued enough.
+As we can see, features such as "PriorDefault" is weighted and valued too highly resulting in feature importance inflation while other features such as "Employed" aren't valued enough.
 Of course, the exact algorithm isn't known, but feature importance inflation can be an indicator of overfitting, which we saw in the disparity between training and test accuracies.
 This exemplifies the power of deploying XGBoost when appropriate.

+Gradient Boost and XGBoost